-Amidst pandemic and political turmoil, a virtual law school lesson: How to fight for justice
+Amid pandemic and political turmoil, a virtual law school lesson: How to fight for justice

 The new economic uncertainty, and the idealism reinforced by the class reaffirmed her original commitment to go back to the South — where she grew up not seeing Black lawyers, she said — and work as a public defender.

 “I’m kind of grateful to be able to do what I’m passionate about,” Walters said.
-“I think it would be great to go back there, and try to make it the best place it could be.”
+“I think it would be great to go back there and try to make it the best place it could be.”